ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 design may change in the future.
 The overall principles, however, will likely remain the same.

-This document is updated the last time in October 2024.
+This document was last updated in October 2024.

 What glues the test scripts to the SUT?
 ----------------------------------------